yuriiss/yuriiss/README.md

 [**X-Forge-Factory**](https://github.com/yuriiss/X-Forge-Factory) — operator console for Magnific across REST and MCP, with a job engine that reserves credits before it spends them, charges once, and gates large estimates behind a human.

-**erebros** — Multi-Agent Control Plane.
+[**EREBROS**](https://www.erebros.io) — Multi-Agent Control Plane.
 Cloud and local models, CLI agents and provider aggregators behind one interface; everything runs on your machine. *Private.*

 ## Focus